lisphilar/covid19-sir/docs/INSTALLATION.rst

 repository and install the dependencies when you want to uses this package with Kaggle API in your local environment.

-Then, please move to account page and download "kaggle.json" by selecting "API > Create New API Token" button.
-Copy the json file to the top directory of the local repository.
-Please refer to `How to Use
-Kaggle: Public API <https://www.kaggle.com/docs/api>`__ and `stackoverflow: documentation for Kaggle API *within* python? <https://stackoverflow.com/questions/55934733/documentation-for-kaggle-api-within-python#:~:text=Here%20are%20the%20steps%20involved%20in%20using%20the%20Kaggle%20API%20from%20Python.&text=Go%20to%20your%20Kaggle%20account,json%20will%20be%20downloaded>`__
+Then, please move to account page of Kaggle and download "kaggle.json" by selecting "API > Create New API Token" button.
+Copy the json file to the top directory of the local repository or "~/.kaggle".
+Please refer to `How to Use Kaggle: Public API <https://www.kaggle.com/docs/api>`__ and `stackoverflow: documentation for Kaggle API *within* python? <https://stackoverflow.com/questions/55934733/documentation-for-kaggle-api-within-python#:~:text=Here%20are%20the%20steps%20involved%20in%20using%20the%20Kaggle%20API%20from%20Python.&text=Go%20to%20your%20Kaggle%20account,json%20will%20be%20downloaded>`__

 We can download datasets with ``pipenv run ./input.py`` command.